 Phlebotomy Technician Course

-Vol State's Health Sciences Center of Emphasis, in conjunction with the Rx-TN (A Prescription for Healthcare Training in Tennessee) Grant, offers a short-term, non-credit Phlebotomy program that is designed to help get people into the healthcare workplace quickly.
-This 10-week course uses a mixture of online work and either evening or weekend class meetings.
+Vol State's Health Sciences Center of Emphasis, in conjunction with the Rx-TN (A Prescription for Healthcare Training in Tennessee) Grant, offers Phlebotomy as part of its 9-month CCMA cohort program.
+This course uses a mixture of online work and either evening or weekend class meetings.
 Students are placed in healthcare facilities to apply classroom learnings in work settings.
-Upon completion of the Phlebotomy program, students will sit for the National Healthcareer Association Phlebotomy Technician certification.
+Upon completion of the Phlebotomy portion of the cohort program, students will sit for the National Healthcareer Association Phlebotomy Technician certification.

 - What do Phlebotomists do?